oniani/oniani.github.io/content/_index.md

 # I'm Dave,

-a Research Engineer at [DawnLight][dawnlight] ― a super cool startup founded by Drs.
-[Fei-Fei Li][feifei], [Jia Li][jia], and [Arnold Milstein][arnold].
-I was a Machine Learning Intern first, mentored by Drs.
-[Nathan Liu][nathan], [Erheng Zhong][erheng], and [S. R. Prakash][prakash], and then transitioned into a full-time work.
+a Research Engineer at [DawnLight][dawnlight].
 We research, design, and build state-of-the-art human-centric Artificial Intelligence technologies with the goal of reducing costs of care and most importantly, improving health outcomes to increase independence and quality of life for everyone!

 Research Interests: